-Testing potential biomarkers of cognitive ability in late life is of interest for both theory and practice in dementia research.
-Not only might such biomarkers be informative about the causes of age-related cognitive decline, they may also be predictive of developing dementia; they may thus be used in the prodromal phase of the disorder to distinguish those who will experience pathological cognitive ageing from those who will age more healthily.
+Testing potential biological signs, the 'biomarkers' of cognitive ability in late life is of interest for both theory and practice in dementia research.
+Not only might such biomarkers be informative about the causes of age-related cognitive decline, they may also be predictive of developing dementia.
+They may thus be used in the 'prodromal' phase of the disorder to distinguish those who will experience pathological cognitive ageing from those who will age more healthily.
 In this project, the team examines one set of possible cognitive ability level and change biomarkers: lipidomics and lipoproteins.

 The goal is to investigate the potential links between plasma lipidomics and lipoproteins and cognitive and neurovascular imaging parameters that index variation in age-related decline.
 The project will test whether these lipidomic parameters could be used to stratify subjects relevant to diverse populations with varied risk of decline in cognitive performance, vascular health and lifestyle measures.
 The results would provide data that could support potential therapeutic strategies for vascular causes of cognitive impairment and dementia.

-Integration of clinical and cellular phenotypes in the DPUK Deep and Frequent Phenotype Cohort
+Integration of clinical and cellular phenotypes in the DFP cohort

 A DPUK-funded study, led by Richard Wade-Martins, University of Oxford

-The DFP study will be almost certainly the most extensively assessed cohort of people with very early Alzheimer’s and mild cognitive impairment.
-All participants will have at baseline very extensive clinical and biological assessments, including detailed cognitive measures and biological measures of pathology: both amyloid and tau PET, and molecular assays of both in cerebrospinal fluid.
-All participants are approached for consent to donate cells for iPSC (stem cell) generation, and all give consent for follow up from electronic health records and other linked data.
+The Deep and Frequent Phenotyping (DFP) Study will be almost certainly the most extensively assessed cohort of people with very early Alzheimer’s and mild cognitive impairment.
+All participants will have at baseline very extensive clinical and biological assessments, including detailed cognitive measures and biological measures of pathology: both amyloid and tau PET, and molecular assays of both of these in the cerebrospinal fluid.
+All participants are approached for consent to donate cells for iPSC stem cell generation, and all give consent for follow up from electronic health records and other linked data.

-The hypothesis to be tested is that the cellular phenotype (ie what the cells looks like) of iPSC-derived neurons from patients will reflect the clinical phenotyping using an extensively ‘deep phenotyped’ Alzheimer’s cohort.
+The hypothesis to be tested is that the cellular phenotype (what the cells looks like) of iPSC-derived neurons from patients will reflect the clinical phenotyping using an extensively ‘deep phenotyped’ Alzheimer’s cohort.

-Multi-modal imaging correlates of Astroglial activation, β-amyloid deposition and neuronal activity as markers of cognitive impairment in AD
+Multi-modal imaging correlates of Astroglial activation, β-amyloid deposition and neuronal activity as markers of cognitive impairment in Alzheimer's disease

 A DPUK-funded study, led by Paul Matthews, Imperial College London